 Microlearning is content delivered in short, focused bites.
 To be effective, microlearning must fit naturally into the daily workflow, engage employees in voluntary participation, be based in brain science (how people actually learn), adapt continually to ingrain the knowledge employees need to be successful, and ultimately drive behaviors that impact specific business results.

 I previously addressed the question, “How long is microlearning?” by explaining that the focus on a single topic is what makes it short.
 Focus is also what makes microlearning so measureable.
 It’s all about starting with the end in mind through a results-focused approach to content design.

 Before you build a learning program, you have to know what problem you’re trying to solve.
 Is it increased sales?
 Decreased workplace injuries?
 Improved customer satisfaction?
 This result is already measurable because it’s tied to your business KPIs (key performance indicators).

 Next, you must determine what employees will need to do in order to achieve the desired result.
 Define what good performance looks like so it can be easily assessed after training.
 You can then use behavior observation to determine if knowledge has transferred onto the job.
-Because microlearning is a continuous approach, and not based on a single event, this observation can be naturally embedded into the workflow.
+When your learning takes a continuous approach, and isn’t based on a single event, this observation can be naturally embedded into the workflow.
 For example, if managers are already expected to coach employees on their performance, you are simply adding a means to capture these existing observations so the data can be used to improve the overall learning experience.

-The purpose of microlearning is to solve business problems.
+The ultimate purpose of training is to solve business problems.
 You will only know whether you solved the problem if you can measure it.
-A microlearning approach can help you break free from the limitations of traditional measurement models and finally connect employee knowledge, behavior and results.
+A modern approach can help you break free from the limitations of traditional measurement models and finally connect employee knowledge, behavior and results.